 Conclusion

 If you are experiencing a feeling of fullness, and puffiness, do not stress.
 Most often, water retention gets corrected when you make changes in your way of living and diet.
-Menopause seems to be a difficult phase of your life where you would have to struggle hard to cope with the changes.
-Proper exercising and maintaining a healthy lifestyle will help you sail through this phase smoothly.
+Menopause could seem challenging to cope with several physical and emotional changes.
+I, too, have been through it.
+However, proper exercise and maintaining a healthy lifestyle will help you sail through this phase smoothly.

 References: